Judge OKs U.S. extradition of Mexican drug boss 'El Chapo' Guzman

 Guzman’s cartel is present in the city, fighting a war for control that made it the world’s most murderous town in 2010.
 Crime has since dropped.

-At 9.00 pm on Friday authorities entered Guzman’s cell at the Altiplano jail in Central Mexico, told him to put on a shirt and pack up his things, placing them in transparent bags, Guerrero said.
+AT 9.00 pm on Friday authorities entered Guzman’s cell at the Altiplano jail in Central Mexico, told him to put on a shirt and pack up his things, placing them in transparent bags.

 At 1.30 am on Saturday, Guzman was flown by helicopter to Mexico City airport, where he boarded a police plane and flew to Ciudad Juarez.